Laguna1989/JamTemplateCpp/README.md

 * `ENABLE_UNITTESTS` - Enables gtest and the unit tests
 * `ENABLE_DEMOS` - Enables the demos (small example programs which showcase a specific theme)
 * `ENABLE_WEB` - Webbuild
-* `USE_SFML` - If `ON`, SFML will be used, if `OFF`, SDL will be used.
+* `USE_SFML` - If `ON`, SFML will be used, if `OFF`, SDL will be used (SDL works best on linux)
 * `ENABLE_COVERAGE` - Compile with the flags set for the coverage run
 * `ENABLE_AUDIO_TESTS` - Some of the tests rely on a working audio setup, which seemingly cannot be faked easily.
-This switch disables those sepcific tests, in case no audio is available on the respective machine.
+This switch disables those specific tests, in case no audio is available on the respective machine.
 * `ENABLE_CLANG_TIDY` - Enable clang tidy checker

 e.g. calling `cmake ../ -DENABLE_UNITTESTS=ON -DENABLE_DEMOS=ON`